ThePrincelle/scalpa-to-mips/README.md

 Those features are not handled by the compiler:

-- While loops,
-- Conditionnal expressions and (if ... then ... else),
 - functions (calls, declaration).
+- referenced variables

 ## Limitations

 - We can only use arrays of maximum 7 dimensions because we only have access to 9 temporary variables at a time.

+- We do not support "else" for condionnal expressions.

 - Check that the values of the array are initalized before reading them.